HiViS: Hiding Visual Tokens from the Drafter for Speculative Decoding in Vision-Language Models: Related Works

 \subsection{Speculative Decoding}

-Speculative decoding has emerged as a promising technique to accelerate inference in LLMs by leveraging a lightweight drafter $M_q$ to generate multiple candidate tokens for the following $\gamma$ timesteps, which are then verified in parallel by the target LLM $M_p$.
-During the verification process, the decoding identifies the prefix of candidate tokens preceding the first one rejected by speculative sampling, the target LLM then uses an adjusted distribution to resample a next token, which is appended to the sequence.
-If all candidate tokens are accepted, the target LLM samples a new token based on its original distribution and appends it to the end of the sequence.
-Let $n$ denote the total number of tokens produced by the target LLM during this decoding step, representing the effective inference length in this round.
-This approach reduces sequential decoding steps, enabling the target LLM to generate multiple tokens per forward pass and improving inference efficiency without sacrificing output quality.
+Speculative decoding accelerates autoregressive inference by employing a lightweight drafter $M_q$ to predict candidate tokens for the next $\lambda$ steps, which are then verified in parallel by the target model $M_p$.
+During verification, $M_p$ accepts consecutive tokens that match its distribution and rejects the first mismatch and its follows.
+The accepted prefix is retained, and $M_p$ resamples the next token accordingly.
+If all candidates are accepted, $M_p$ samples a new token from its original distribution.
+The number of accepted tokens per iteration, $n$, defines the effective inference length, allowing multiple tokens to be generated per forward pass with without sacrificing output quality.

-Previous studies\cite{leviathan2023fast, chen2023accelerating} have shown that the effectiveness of speculative decoding is closely tied to the value of $n$, the number of candidate tokens generated by the drafter in each iteration.
-The optimal choice of $n$ depends on two key factors: the inference speed of the drafter and the alignment quality between the draft and target models.
-A drafter that is both faster and better aligned with the target LLM can support a larger $n$, thereby improving the acceptance rate of candidate tokens and yielding greater speedups in speculative decoding.
+Despite employing a lightweight drafter, prior studies \cite{leviathan2023fast, chen2023accelerating} demonstrate that performance critically depends on $n$, which is influenced by the drafter's inference efficiency and its alignment with the target model.
+Among existing speculative decoding frameworks for LLMs, GLIDE\cite{du2024glide} and EAGLE-2 \cite{li2024eagle2} are representative examples.
+GLIDE\cite{du2024glide} adopts a drafter with one self-attention and one cross-attention layer, and EAGLE-2 \cite{li2024eagle2} uses a single-layer decoder tightly aligned with the target model.
+Both further employ tree-based drafting to raise acceptance rates, yielding larger speedups in practice.
+In our experiments, we adopt the tree-based drafting structure introduced in EAGLE-2 \cite{li2024eagle2} to enable parallel candidate generation.